cezarc1/CryptoSnap/README.md

 As such, this app connects to Parse, retrieves and stores the UNENCRYPTED images  on parse for its appropriate recipient.

+The UI is incredibly ugly but usable.
+This application was meant as a proof of concept.

 ###Usage

-Modify CSAPIConstants.m with your Parse credentials as such
+Modify CSAPIConstants.m with your Parse credentials as such:

 ```objc
 NSString *const kParseAppId = @"CHANGE ME";